 - Backsplash provides opportunity for subtle pattern or texture while maintaining neutral palette

-Avoid bold permanent choices like brightly colored cabinets or trendy tile patterns that date quickly and turn away potential tenants.
+Avoid bold permanent choices like brightly colored cabinets or trendy tile patterns - they narrow your tenant pool and typically require an expensive repaint within five years.

 Budget-Smart Upgrades That Maximize ROI